 - Children and young people with SEN have different needs, but the general presumption is that all children with SEN but without an Education, Health and Care Plan (EHCP) are welcome to apply for a place at our school, in line with the school admissions policy.
 If a place is available, we will undertake to use our best endeavours, in partnership with parents, to make the provision required to meet the SEN of pupils at this school. - For children with an EHCP, parents have the right to request a particular school and the local authority must comply with that preference and name the school or college in the EHC plan unless: - it would be unsuitable for the age, ability, aptitude or SEN of the child or young person, or - the attendance of the child or young person there would be incompatible with the efficient education of others, or the efficient use of resources. - Before making the decision to name our school in a child's EHCP, the local authority will send the governing body a copy of the EHCP and then consider their comments very carefully before a final decision on placement is made.
-In addition, the local authority must also seek the agreement of school where the draft EHCP sets out any provision to be delivered on their premises that have been secured through a direct payment (personal budget). - Parents of a child with an EHCP also have the right to seek a place at a special school if it they consider that their child's needs could be better met in specialist provision. - At Heath Hayes Academy we have three waves of provision for our children. - Wave 1 is the first wave which is where high quality teaching meets the need of the child within school. - Wave 2 is the second wave which is where high quality teaching and provision meets the need of the child within school. - Wave 3 is a more personalised approach to a deeper intervention, usually when a child has an EHCP or specialist provision.
+In addition, the local authority must also seek the agreement of school where the draft EHCP sets out any provision to be delivered on their premises that have been secured through a direct payment (personal budget). - Parents of a child with an EHCP may have the right to seek a place at a special school if they consider that their child's needs could be better met in specialist provision.